dondeng/four_eyes/README.md

    Once that is done, in the create, update or delete action you would call the following

-       maker_create([User resource performaing the action],
+       maker_create([User resource performing the action],
                          [ID of resource performing the action],
                          [Class name of the resource being worked on], [Parameters of oject/resource in JSON format])

-   For exeample, in a system where the users are called Administrators, and the resource we are trying to create via maker checker is a Student, the call to create a student via maker-checker would look like this.
+   For example, in a system where the users are called Administrators, and the resource we are trying to create via maker checker is a Student, the call to create a student via maker-checker would look like this.